-The Bourne Education Foundation, in which all of the trustees are governors at the school, has gifted £121 (2017 - £121) to the school for prizes on the student Speech night.
+The Bourne Education Foundation, in which all of the trustees are governors at the school, has gifted £121 (2018 - £121) to the school for prizes on the student Speech night.
+A donation of £41,236 has also been received from Bourne Education Foundation during the year.

-26 Members' liability
+24 Members' liability